Jfortin1/TCGA_AB_Compartments/README.md

 | THCA | Thyroid carcinoma |
 | UCEC | Uterine Corpus Endometrial Carcinoma |

+## Scripts

+The code used to generate A/B compartments from 450k methylation array data is implemented in the `compartments()` function in minfi and can be found in the [GitHub repo of minfi](https://github.com/kasperdanielhansen/minfi/blob/master/R/compartments.R)

 ## Visualization

 The subdirectory `visualization` contains an R script `visualization.R` to load the data into R and create a barplot of the eigenvector values (see image above), as well as a little function called `convert2GRanges()` that will convert the data to a GRanges object for convenience.
 Positive and negative values represent closed and open domains respectively.